n1999ck/JavaScriptProjectCode/README.md

 Now that we've gotten started with Node, let's go a little deeper by trying out npm.

-1. Navigate to your `ArtShow` folder and use the following command to start a React project:
+1. Use the following command to start a React project:
-    ```npx create-react-app art-show```
+    ```npx create-react-app day3artshow```
     With this command, we'll skip the details of getting a project going.
-2. When the previous command completes execution, navigate into `art-show` and use the following command to start the server:
+2. When the previous command completes execution, navigate into `day3artshow` and use the following command to start the server:
     ```npm start```
 3. In your browser, navigate to <http://localhost:3000>.
 You should see the following:
     ![Create React App starter page](img/screenshot9.png)
 4. The page suggests that you edit `App.js`.
 Let's do just that.
 Open `src/App.js` in your choice of IDE.
-5. `App.js` is using an interesting mix of JavaScript and HTML called JSX.
+5. `App.js` is written using an interesting mix of JavaScript and HTML called JSX.
 This means you can essentially write HTML right in your JavaScript files.
 Change the contents of the `<p>` element and reload the page; you'll see your changes.
 6. `App.js` is an example of a React component.
 React components are small bits of code that each provide some function on a web page.
 React apps are built by combining components.
 Let's create a new component now.
 7. Create a file called `Display.js` and paste in the following boilerplate code: